TITLE: The Thousandth Floor

 A hundred years in the future, New York is a city of innovation and dreams.
-Everyone there wants something…and everyone has something to lose.
+But people never change: everyone here wants something…and everyone has something to lose.

 Eris Dodd-Radson’s beautiful, carefree life falls to pieces when a heartbreaking betrayal tears her family apart.

-Rylin Myer’s job on one of the highest floors sweeps her into a world—and a romance—she never imagined…but will this new life cost Rylin her old one?
+Rylin Myers’s job on one of the highest floors sweeps her into a world—and a romance—she never imagined…but will her new life cost Rylin her old one?

-Fast forward to almost a year later and the sequel is already out – I’ve finally read it.
+This book has been on my radar for quite a while.
+Fast forward to almost a year later and the sequel is already out.
+But, I’ve finally read it!

-I was really drawn to this book when I heard it was almost like Gossip Girl set in the future.
-While I wasn’t necessarily a huge fan of the Gossip Girl books (I think in total I only read 3), I really enjoyed the TV show.
-Needless to say I was looking forward to seeing the comparison.
+After hearing this book is like Gossip Girl set in the future, I knew I needed to read it.
+While I was not a big fan of the Gossip Girl books, I really enjoyed the TV show.
+Needless to say, I looked forward to the comparison.